 The second method extends OpenSearch’s script scoring functionality to execute a brute force, exact k-NN search over “knn_vector” fields or fields that can represent binary objects.
 With this approach, you can run k-NN search on a subset of vectors in your index (sometimes referred to as a pre-filter search).

 Use this approach for searches over smaller bodies of documents or when a pre-filter is needed.
-Using this approach on large indices may lead to high latencies.
+Using this approach on large indexes may lead to high latencies.

 For more details about this method, see Exact k-NN with scoring script.